 Our instructors are the industry’s leading nurses, physicians, skin care specialists and medical aesthetics experts who have seven to 20 years of experience in the field.

-During Botox training, you will learn some of the most popular Botox and dermal fillers (Restylane, Perlane, Juvederm, etc.) treatments.
+During a Botox and dermal fillers courses, you will learn some of the most popular Botox and dermal fillers (Restylane, Perlane, Juvederm, etc.) treatments.

-Classroom education will go over topics such as facial anatomy, the aging process and patient selection, Botox injection techniques, patient care and more!
+Classroom education will go over topics such as facial anatomy, the aging process, Botox injection techniques, patient care and more!